Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

 Note that in Case A $v_4$ is in default, hence, due to the default costs, its payments are broken down as $\mathbf{p}_4=(1/5,1/5,4/5,0,4/5)$.
 But then, $v_3$ and $v_5$ are also in default, and $p_{51}=p_{32}=1/5$ in this case.
 So, the utility of both $v_1$ and $v_2$ is $2/5$.
 By removing $(v_4, v_1)$ in Case A, and moving to Case B, $v_1$ would increase its utility to $8/9$.
 Indeed, in this case, $\mathbf{p}_4=(0,2/9,8/9,0,8/9)$, while $p_{51}=8/9$ and $p_{32}=2/9$, so the utility of $v_1$ is $8/9$ and the utility of $v_2$ is $4/9$.
 But, then, it is beneficial for $v_2$ to remove $(v_4, v_2$).
 In this case (Case C), $v_4$ is now solvent and all existing debts are paid for, thus giving utility $8/9$ to $v_1$ and utility $4$ to $v_2$.
 However, if $v_1$ then decides to reinstate its incoming edge $(v_4, v_1)$, its utility in this case (Case D) is increased to $10/9$, while $v_2$'s utility is $2/9$, since $\mathbf{p}_4=(2/9,0,8/9,0,8/9)$, $p_{51}=8/9$ and $p_{32}=2/9$.
 Finally, $v_2$ prefers its utility in Case A to its utility in Case D so will decide to reinstate $(v_4, v_2)$ when in Case D, thus defining a cycle between the four possible states. \end{proof}

-For some restricted topologies, however, the existence of Nash equilibria is guaranteed; in particular, keeping all edges is a Nash equilibrium. \begin{theorem} Edge-removal games with default costs but without cash injections always admit Nash equilibria if the financial network is a tree or a cycle. \end{theorem} \begin{proof} We present the proof for the case without cash injections and note that the proof carries over for the case of limited budget regardless of who receives it.
+For some restricted topologies, however, the existence of Nash equilibria is guaranteed; in particular, keeping all edges is a Nash equilibrium. \begin{theorem} Edge-removal games without cash injections but with default costs always admit Nash equilibria if the financial network is a tree or a cycle. \end{theorem} \begin{proof} We present the proof for the case without cash injections and note that the proof carries over for the case of limited budget regardless of who receives it.